addulac/phd/source/12_networks.md

 Furthermore, the classification of type of networks presented here are based on the *nodes* similarities of the graph.
 But, a classification based on the *edges* similarities (i.e. the similarities between the pattern of interactions) can suggest different classification choices.
 Recently, interesting metrics have also been proposed in order to automatically construct taxonomies of networks [@onnela2012taxonomies].

-However, it is important to mention that because a majority of the class of networks presented here share some structural properties such as being scale-free or sparse \ref{network_property}, it mays seems appealing to consider the presence of such properties as an element of carachterisation of real-world complex networks.
+However, it is important to mention that because a majority of the class of networks presented here share some structural properties such as being scale-free or sparse (\ref{sec:network_property}), it mays seems appealing to consider the presence of such properties as an element of carachterisation of real-world complex networks.
 However, there are some exceptions that are worth to mention to weaken the idea of considering these properties as universal.
 Indeed, it has been shown that most food webs appear to be dense [@dunne2002food] and it may also be true for other biological networks such as Metabolic network [@Newman03].
 In general, Biological and Technological network may exhibit specific properties that require different expert knowledge from Social and Information networks.
 In the following, we will specifically focus on properties and application that mainly concern these last two types of networks.

 ### Datasets